Frequently Asked Questions

 Can I bring food?

 Absolutely.
-We’ll also be hosting our Street Feast, bringing the best eateries in the precinct to the streets.
+We’ll also be hosting the Fresh Choice Street Feast, bringing the best eateries in the precinct to the streets.

 Can I busk or hand out flyers/giveaways/samples?